Colin Muller: Coaching career

-Muller’s coaching career started in 2000 when he became head coach for HC Fribourg-Gottéron.
-He then joined the coaching staff at SC Rapperswil-Jona between 2000-2001, and later was head coach from 2002-2003 again with HC Fribourg-Gottéron.
+Muller's coaching career started in 2000 when he became head coach for HC Fribourg-Gottéron.
+He then joined the coaching staff at SC Rapperswil-Jona between 2000 and 2001, and later was head coach from 2002 to 2003 again with HC Fribourg-Gottéron.

-From 2003-2008, Muller served as assistant coach to Sean Simpson at EV Zug.
-The duo moved on to coach ZSC Lions from 2008-2010.
+From 2003 to 2008, Muller served as assistant coach to Sean Simpson at EV Zug.
+The duo moved on to coach ZSC Lions from 2008 to 2010.
 In 2009 ZSC won the Victoria Cup challenge against the Chicago Blackhawks of the National Hockey League.
 The ZSC Lions won the game 2–1.
 Sean Simpson moved on to the role of head coach of the Swiss men's national team. and Muller was promoted for a short stint as head coach in 2010.

-Muller was head coach of NLB team EHC Olten from 2011-2012.
+Muller was head coach of NLB team EHC Olten from 2011 to 2012.
 After serving as assistant coach of the Swiss men's national team during the 2011 World Championship, Muller was handed further responsibilities by the Swiss ice hockey federation.
 He coached the under-20 squad, while continuing as assistant of the men's national team, again working as an assistant coach to Sean Simpson.
 In 2013 they won the silver medal, the first for Switzerland since they won bronze in 1953.
 They coached together at the 2014 World Championships as well as at the 2014 Winter Olympics.